severb/flowy/docs/tutorial/tutorial.rst

 So now that we know what this workflow does lets see how it does it.
 The first important thing to realize is that *each proxy call is asynchronous*.
 The call only registers the activity to be scheduled (without necessarily scheduling it yet) and returns in an instant.
-Because of this the return value of a proxy call is a placeholder for the actual computation.
+Because of this, the return value of a proxy call is a placeholder for the actual computation.
 You can pass this placeholder to other activities as it is but if you need to access its value inside the workflow you need to call the ``.result()`` method on it.